Matthew-Hiebing/Matthew-Hiebing/README.md

 ### Hi there 👋
-- I’m currently learning about Data Science, Data Analytics, and Full Stack Web Development through Udemy courses.
+- I’m currently learning about Data Science, Data Analytics, and Full Stack Web Development through Udemy and YouTube courses.
 - Some of my current projects include: an automated selenium project and a fullstack webdevelopment project using Django and Python.
 <!--
 **Hiebs915/Hiebs915** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.